Pandaabear0/Bamboo-Tools/README.md

 targeted around Panda's Female Base v2(and some v1).
 You will NEED to update your v2 Base Files to the latest version from Gumroad(update 1.2+).

+---- UNFORTUNATLY DUE TO REAL LIFE, MAPLE CAN NO LONGER UPDATE OR MAINTAIN THE TOOL, PLEASE CONTACT ME IF YOU ARE INTERSTED IN TAKING OVER DEVELOPEMENT ----

 ## Functionality

 * T-Pose to A-Pose 1 button(and vice versa)